 The South Dakota State University brand color palette consists of primary, secondary and accent colors.

-The university’s primary colors are SDSU Blue and Yellow, which must be a prominent and integral part of all university communications produced in color.
+The university’s primary colors are SDSU Yellow and Blue, which must be a prominent and integral part of all university communications produced in color.

 The university’s secondary colors are SDSU Campanile Blue, SDSU Navy, SDSU Dark Yellow, SDSU Light Yellow and SDSU Light Blue.
 These do not have to appear on every communication containing color, but their use is strongly encouraged.
 However, with the exception of campanile blue, these colors should not be used as the dominant colors of a publication.